Roll20/roll20-character-sheets/Stars_Without_Number_Revised/ReadMe.md

 * Fixed formatting of an NPC stat block.
 * Changed the header toggles to work slightly better/faster.
 * You can now enter arbitrary dice rolls for shock damage!
+* Toggling to add skill to damage will now also add it to shock damage.

 ### 1.5.1